-Ch Name of Requirement Applicability to Section 5311(f) Intercity Bus • Program Private Operator Subrecipients 2 Transportation Development Plan (TDP) 5311(f) subrecipients are not required to develop a TDP.
-However, their services should be included in the TDPs of the Maryland jurisdictions in which they operate, the 5311(f)-funded services should be specifically identified, and the subrecipient should be involved in the TDP planning process.
-2 Local Coordinated Human Service Transportation Planning The services that 5311(f) subrecipients operate should be included in the regional coordinated public transit-human service transportation plan for each region they serve, and the 5311(f)-funded services should be specifically identified.
+Ch Name of Requirement Applicability to Section 5311(f) Intercity Bus Rame of Requirement Program Private Operator Subrecipients 2 Local Coordinated Human Service Transportation Planning The services that 5311(f) subrecipients operate should be included in the regional coordinated public transit- human service transportation plan for each region they serve, and the 5311(f)-funded services should be specifically identified.
 5311(f) subrecipients should also be involved in the coordinated planning process.
 2 Ongoing Participation in Local and Regional Transportation Planning 5311(f) subrecipients serving a metropolitan area should be included by the Metropolitan Planning Organization (MPO) in the metropolitan planning process.
 MPOs are required to provide opportunities for private providers to be involved in the planning process.
 2 Inclusion in the TIP/STIP Applies to 5311(f) projects.
 2 Annual Transportation Plan (ATP) Does not apply to 5311(f); a different application package is used.
 2 Transit Asset Management (TAM) Planning Does not apply to 5311(f).
 The FTA TAM rule applies to public transportation assets used to provide public transportation.
 The FTA definition of "public transportation" under 49 U.S.C.
 5302 specifically excludes intercity bus.
 2 Planning for Specific Service Changes - MTA Notification Applies to 5311(f)-funded services.
 2 Planning for Specific Service Changes - Public Comment and Notice Regarding Service and Fare Changes Applies to 5311(f)-funded services.
 Additionally, private 5311(f) subrecipients are subject to Public Service Commission requirements for fare and service changes.
 2 Title VI of the Civil Rights Act of 1964 Applies in general.
 See Chapter 13 for detailed requirements.
 2 Amendments to the Grant Agreement Applies.
 2 Planning Requirements Pertaining to ITS Projects Applies if ITS is part of the 5311(f) project.
 3 Accounting and Recordkeeping Applies.
 In addition, new 5311(f) subrecipients are required to undergo a pre-award audit.
 3 Budget Development Applies , but using budget forms specific to 5311(f) application.
 3 Cost Allocation Applies.
 5311(f) subrecipient must document allocation of operating costs specific to the 5311(f)-funded service.
 MTA must approve this allocation plan.
+3 Local Match Applies in general.
+However, 5311(f) projects can also use the unsubsidized segment of connecting intercity bus service as an in-kind match under the 5311(f) program (explained in this chapter).
+3 Non-Fare Revenue Requirements Applies to the extent that non-fare revenues are derived from a 5311(f)-funded project.
+3 Force Account Plan Applies , but unlikely to be triggered by a 5311(f) project.
+3 Reimbursement Process Applies.

-Table 15-1: Applicability of LOTS Requirements to Section 5311(f) Projects
+Table 15-1: Applicability of LOTS Requirements to Sec ction 5311(f) Projects --- ------------------------